ser/phpbb-nagios/README.md

 If your forum is fine, the extension simply serves you a web page consisting of one line:

-`OK. phpBB forum is ON.
-The current 3.1.3 version is up to date.
-2453345 registered users.`
+`OK.
+Board is enabled. phpBB version 3.1.3 is up to date.
+45993 from 67887 registered users activated their accounts.
+Topics: 8473.
+Posts: 299845.
+Files: 7634.`

 If something is wrong, it servers a line like that:

 `WARNING. phpBB forum is ON.
 The current 3.1.2 version is NOT up to date.
-2453345 registered users.`
+45993 from 67887 registered users activated their accounts.
+Topics: 8473.
+Posts:
+299845.
+Files: 7634.`

 ## The author